 The best security practice is to filter inbound traffic so that only required traffic is allowed to pass.
-This step is optional, but we recommend at least applying the basic ACLs shown in this section, and then reading through Access Lists for additional details.
+This step is optional, but the best practice is to at least apply the basic ACLs shown in this section, and then read through Access Lists for additional details.